Lactarius rufus - Rufous Milkcap

 Spore print

-Pale cream or buff with a salmon pink tinge.
+Pale cream with a slight salmon pink tinge.

 Odour/taste